bensutherland/2015_ms_sfonmap/00_resources/data_sources.md

 2016-02-07
 B. Sutherland (Lab Bernatchez, U. Laval)

+This is the first step from the README.md

 *Note*: Follow steps exactly to ensure compatibility with the formatting script in R.

 The following species will be collected for the final analysis: